Crispy bacon with charred sprouts with a delicious hint of garlic, this is not a boring side dish.

 1 tbsp rapeseed oil

 - Trim the sprouts and get rid of any outside leaves that don’t look great.
-Cook in salted boiling water for around 10 minutes so the sprouts are just cooked but not soft.
-Drain the sprouts and leave to cool slightly
+Cut each sprout in half and cook in salted boiling water for around 10 minutes so the sprouts are just cooked but not soft.
+Drain the sprouts and set aside

 - Cook the bacon in a frying pan on a high heat until crisp

-- While the bacon is cooking, cut the sprouts in half or quarters depending on how big they are.
-Add them to the bacon along with the oil and stir occasionally
+- Add the sprouts to the bacon along with the oil and stir occasionally

-- Once the sprouts have started to get crisp, add the garlic and allow to cook for a five or so more minutes
+- Once the sprouts have started to get crisp, turn down the heat to medium and add the garlic and allow to cook for a five or so more minutes